LuuucasM/Imaginengion/ObsidianVault/Imaginengion/longer term things to do or fix.md

+- add sound
+	- likely to use mini audio
+	- likely need to create an audio manager abstraction even tho mini audio is multi platform, just like i do with opengl even though its multiplatform
+	- thats about all i know right now lol because i dont really know much about audio in general but i guess im about to learn :)
+- add physics
+- make pong
+- add a way to export the game into its standalone
 - read about vulkan
 	- using bindless textures in opengl prevents from using spirv, which prevents from using detailed performance profiling using nsight so i have no choice but to switch now
 	- start reading: https://vulkan-tutorial.com/en/Overview